bbkr/exodus/README.md

 In monolithic database design data classification is irrelevant but it is the most crucial part of sharding design.
 Your tables can be divided into three groups: client, context and neutral.

-* Client data - what belongs to given client.
-Those records will be moved together to a single shard.
-* Context data - what is referenced by all clients data or another context data.
-Those records must be identical on all shards.
-* Neutral data - everything else.
-Should be moved out of shards.

 Let's assume your product is car rental software and do a quick exercise:

 ```